 What is the maximum file size an email attachment can be?

-The file size limit for email attachments on the Cantab service is 25MB.
+The file size limit for email attachments on the trinity.cantab.net service is 25MB.

-If the file attachment size is too big, and thus rejected by the recipient's server, you will usually be notified with what is known as a "bounce" message; these exist primarily to inform users that their email has not been received, and provides a brief reason why.
+If the file attachment size is too big, and rejected by the recipient's server, you will usually be notified with what is known as a bounce message.
+These exist primarily to inform users that their email has not been received, and provides a brief reason why.